The 3DO was an exciting system that was hugely hyped but ultimately failed. So what does a list of the best 3DO games look like? Read on to find out!

 Oh, and it’s packed with more classic 3DO FMV cutscenes!

-You play as Edward Carnby, a private detective investigating strange paranormal goings on.
-It is quite slow paced, probably more a limitation of the early 3D engine it is running on, but strangely adds to the tense atmosphere the game exudes.
+You play Edward Carnby, a private detective investigating strange paranormal goings on.
+It is quite slow-paced, probably more a limitation of the early 3D engine it is running on, but strangely adds to the tense atmosphere the game exudes.

 Be prepared for lots of exploring and reading, but it’s definitely worth checking out, purely for posterity in the genre.